khaors/geocompr/main.md

 Note that we can borrow regression techniques from statistics for machine learning when the aim is prediction.
 In this case we do not have too worry too much about possible model misspecifications since we explicitly do not want to do statistical inference.
 In fact, in this chapter the aim will be the (spatial) prediction of landslide susceptibility.
-We will start out with a generalized linear model (GLM) which is probably familiar to most readers^[Readers who are in need of refreshing their regression skills might have a look at @zuur_mixed_2009 and @james_introduction_2013, respectively.], before moving on to using a typical machine learning algorithm, namely a random forest model.
+We will start out with a generalized linear model (GLM) which is probably familiar to most readers^[Readers who are in need of refreshing their regression skills might have a look at @zuur_mixed_2009 and @james_introduction_2013, respectively.], before moving on to using a typical machine learning algorithm, namely a support vector machine.
 Instead of explaining in detail the models we will focus on the specialty of geographic data in a modeling context and the models' predictive performance via spatial CV.

 CV determines a model's ability to predict new data or differently put its ability to generalize.